lneha/lneha/README.md

 Hey there!

-I'm Neha Lingamallu, a passionate learner currently pursuing a dual major in Data Science and Economics at Northeastern University.
+I'm Neha Lingamallu, a passionate learner currently pursuing a combined major in Data Science and Economics at Northeastern University.
 I've created this GitHub repository to share my journey as I dive deep into the world of Python programming and its applications in data science.

 About Me
 🔬 I'm fascinated by the power of data to drive insights and inform decision-making.